Managing stress to avoid type 2 diabetes

 Stress is the source of many ills in human behaviour.
 Our health practices are particularly affected by the undesirable effects of this metabolic phenomenon.
 Stress leads to snacking, alcohol and drug use, sleep disturbance etc.

-Less well known, but just as dangerous, is the close relationship between stress and blood sugar levels in our body.
-Indeed, stress is one of the risk factors conducive to the development of type 2 diabetes.
+Less well known, but just as dangerous, is the close relationship between stress and blood sugar levels in our bodies.
+In fact, stress is one of the risk factors for the development of type 2 diabetes.

 What is the relationship between stress and type 2 diabetes?